 The parish boundaries are mainly watercourses with the River Welland to the east, Langton Brook to the north and the Grand Union Canal forming part of the western boundary.
-An area of open land between Great Bowden and Market Harborough has been designated a Separation Area under Policy EV/3 of the Harborough District Local Plan.
+An area of open land between Great Bowden and Market Harborough has been designated a Separation Area under HLP Policy GD6 Areas of Separation.

-A distinctive feature of the village is the amount of open space enhanced by the various Greens, of which only three remain in an undisturbed state.
+A distinctive feature of the village is the amount of open space enhanced by the various greens, of which only three remain in an undisturbed state.

 The collection of greens in the village centre is complemented by Nether Green and Upper Green; little remains of Middle Green, having been almost completely developed.
-The Greens and several parts of the village are well provided with numerous mature native broad leaf trees, mostly limes and horse chestnuts, which form both backdrops and inviting 'gateways' to new vistas.
+The greens and several parts of the village are well provided with numerous mature native broad leaf trees, mostly limes and horse chestnuts, which form both backdrops and inviting 'gateways' to new vistas.